department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 You're eligible for this benefit if both of the descriptions below are true for you.

 **All of these must be true:**
-- You underwent a series of operations designed to save a leg rather than amputate, **and**
+- You underwent a series of operations designed to save a limb rather than amputate, **and**
 - The option of amputation of limb(s) was offered to you as a medically justified alternative to limb salvage, **and**
 - You've chosen to pursue limb salvage